Trent Bridge

 Public Wi-Fi is available throughout Trent Bridge, which you are welcome to use at your leisure.

-Simply connect to The Cloud from the available list of wireless networks and follow the sign-in or login instructions.
+Simply connect to Trent Bridge Free Wi-Fi from the available list of wireless networks and follow the sign-in or login instructions.

 Crowd Behaviour